rohana96/SfM/README.md

 ## Q2: Incremental Structure-from-Motion (40 points)

 Here, you will implement incremental Structure-from-Motion (SfM).
-You will implement incremental SfM using four images.
-We provide 2D keypoint correspondences across all pairs of these images in the folder `correspondences/`.
+You will implement incremental SfM using four synthetic images.
+We provide "clean" 2D keypoint correspondences across all pairs of these images in the folder `correspondences/`.
 Starting from 2 images (whose extrinsincs are provided) and assuming that the intrinsics remain fixed for all the four images, you will incrementally add each of the other 2 images.

 **Dataset**
 > Images: `data_cow/images`